MicrosoftDocs/PlayReady/Docs/Overview/policies-best-practices.md

 # Best Practices for License Policies

-This section describes best practices for programming license policies.
+This section describes best practices for programming license policies when using PlayReady technologies.

 <a id="begindate"></a>